farzingkh/Monte-Carlo-Localization/README.md

 # Monte-Carlo-Localization
-Simple C++ implementation of Monte-Carlo localization with particle filter.
-The resampling of the particles is done using the resampling wheel algorithm by Thrun et al.
+C++ implementation of Monte-Carlo localization and particle filter.
+The resampling of the particles is done using Stochastic universal sampling with equal spacing at 2 times the maximum weight of the particles.

 ### Compiling the Program